 Our findings should be interpreted considering the following strengths and limitations.
 Strengths include its relatively large sample size and its inclusion of multiple classes of non-persistent EDCs.
 Further, this study used pooled urine samples for chemical assessment to reduce measurement error, since it is known that these specific EDCs have very short half-lives (Casas et al., 2018; Perrier et al., 2016).
 We decided to model both the treatment mechanisms, for the estimation of balancing weights, and the outcomes, with traditional covariates adjustment, to obtain doubly robust effect estimates.
 Finally, we decided not to interpret our results by focusing on the estimated coefficients of possibly misspecified regression models, but by making use of the g-computation procedure.

 Limitations include the cross-sectional design of the present study.
 Importantly, the non-persistent EDCs were measured in a pool of night and morning urine samples before the clinical visit, to represent exposure over the previous day, whereas the glucocorticosteroids were measured in the night urine sample.
 Cross-sectional designs also have limitations to study the etiologic period of susceptibility of attentional function.
 Prior studies have investigated associations between short-term effects of air pollution and attentional function, with null results in adolescents but higher response times in adults (Gignac et al., 2022, 2021).
-Finally, longitudinal studies are necessary for a formal causal mediation analysis (Fairchild and McDaniel, 2017), which is why we did not attempt such a analysis even for the sex-stratified case, where glucocorticosteroids were associated with HRT-SE.
 Although we included a wide range of confounders, there is the possibility, as with other observational studies, of residual confounding, which might lead to a bias away from the null.
 We decided not to include prenatal levels of the EDCs as confounders due to the small correlation between prenatal and childhood levels of these non-persistent chemicals (Haug et al., 2018).
 There is further the possibility of misspecification of the outcome model, although we included a spline of the exposure to relax some of the linearity assumptions and doubly robust estimators are consistent if either the outcome model or the exposure model is specified correctly (Naimi et al., 2023).
-Finally, we acknowledge that the present study does not consider the possible mixture effect of these chemicals.
+While the parametric g-computation has several benefits over traditional regression approaches, we recognize that other representative values of the dose-response curve might be worth exploring (e.g., comparison of potential outcomes at different percentiles of the exposure).
+We further acknowledge that the present study does not consider the possible mixture effect of these chemicals.
 While methods for causal mixture analysis are available (Keil et al., 2020), we also emphasize that using these tools without thoughtful consideration may lead to misleading results (Webster and Weisskopf, 2020).
+Finally, longitudinal studies are necessary for a formal causal mediation analysis (Fairchild and McDaniel, 2017), which is why we did not attempt such a analysis even for the sex-stratified case, where glucocorticosteroids were associated with HRT-SE.

 4.1 Conclusion